po1ar/Raspberry-Pi-Facial-Recognition-w-GUI/README.md

 # Raspberry-Pi-Facial-Recognition-w-GUI

+## This project was done as part of Hack Club's Summer Program.
+I am missing one file (which I don't have anymore), so this repo will be archived.

 Using Python, OpenCV and a Raspberry Pi, I created a program that lets you add photos of a person, and the Raspberry Pi will detect their face.

 ![alt text](https://media.giphy.com/media/eIyieq01EAYkQS7qsB/giphy.gif)